ken48/UnityUiParticles/README.md

 Texture sheet animation 'Sprites' mode is unsupported due to availability of using the 'Trails' module.
 It requires second material in one canvas renderer.
 On the other hand, 'Sprites' mode requires all the sprites were inside the same texture, which makes it redundant.
 Just use the 'Grid' mode instead.

-Scaling mode - Hierarchy only
-Simulation space - Local only
-Camera for baking mesh - Orthographic only
+Camera for baking mesh - Orthographic

 ## Requirements
 Unity **2018.2+** due to new interface for ParticleSystemRender: